-Admission into the University of Cincinnati’s online Applied Business in Paralegal Studies associate degree program is open to all students with a high school diploma or GED and the desire to succeed in college.
+Admission into the University of Cincinnati’s online Associate of Applied Business in Law & Paralegal Studies degree program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-Students who have taken paralegal courses at other institutions may petition to the Paralegal Program Director to have those courses transferred into the University of Cincinnati Clermont College Paralegal Studies Program.
+Students who have completed paralegal courses at other institutions may petition to the program director to have those courses transferred into the University of Cincinnati Clermont program.
 You must include the following:

 Transferability is based on the following:

-Transfer from schools that are not regionally accredited will not be allowed.
-Transfer from schools that are not ABA approved or members of American Association of Paralegal Education (AAPE) will be not be allowed.
+Transfer from schools that are not ABA-approved or members of American Association of Paralegal Education (AAPE) will be not be allowed.
 Courses more than seven years old will not be transferred into the program.
-No student may transfer more than four courses.
+Students may not transfer more than four courses.

 Learn more about requesting your transcripts.